edasmalchi/edasmalchi.github.io/drafts/hows_it_going.md

 ## Mostly Empty Building Notes

 When I moved in, I was the first tenant and second resident after the property manager.
-Hardly any cars parked on the street yet, and Citywide Park looked like a construction site, not the almost-finished park that it is today.
+Hardly any cars parked on the street yet, and Cityside Park looked like a construction site, not the almost-finished park that it is today.
 I got uses to the building's layout, smells, noises.
 I went on "exit walks", which is what I used to call walking around the staircases and exits of my grandma's condo building.